Get insider access

 Yes

-The Sony INZONE Hub app is excellent and provides many customization options.
-It lets you adjust sound profile presets, EQ and ANC, map additional controls, enable spatial audio, and even create volume/chat mixes for individual games or apps, to name just a few.
+The earbuds are compatible with two apps, the Sony INZONE Hub app on PC and the Sony Sound Connect (formerly known as Sony Headphones Connect) for mobile, which offer excellent customization options.
+Both apps let you adjust sound profile presets, save EQ settings, and control ANC.
+You can also map additional controls, handle device connections, and enable spatial audio.
+Using the INZONE Hub, you can even create volume/chat mixes for individual games or apps, to name just a few.

 Connectivity